 Take Box of Eggs Cookbook

-The part where I generally fall down with cooking is lack of imagination because I’m not a big fan of cooking I don’t tend to let my imagination run very far, I need prompts and ideas.
-A couple of weeks ago an email landed in my inbox which immediately perked up my interest, the title “Take a box of eggs”.
-Initial thoughts were ‘egg decorating for Easter’?
-Nope too far away, so not wanting to make my brain fizzle out with the stress of thinking (come on I am pregnant!!)
-I decided to just read the email and see what they had to say.
-“How would you like to review the new Dairy Cookbook: Take a box of eggs”.
-Now I remember Dairy Cookbooks from way back when I was moving out of home and my Mum gave me her old copy of the Dairy Cookbook and it was brilliant, nothing too fancy, just plain and simple cooking – right up my street!
-So I said, “yes please”.
+A couple of weeks ago, an email landed in my inbox, which immediately perked up my interest, titled “Take a box of eggs”.
+Were initial thoughts ‘egg decorating for Easter’?
+Nope, too far away, so I do not want to make my brain fizzle out with the stress of thinking (come on, I am pregnant!!)
+I decided to read the email and see what they said.
+“How would you like to review the new Dairy Cookbook: Take a Box of Eggs”.
+Now I remember Dairy Cookbooks from way back when I was moving out of home, and my Mum gave me her old copy of the Dairy Cookbook, and it was brilliant, nothing too fancy, just plain and simple cooking – right up my street!
+So I said, “Yes, please”.

 Lay flat book

-When the book arrived I was pleasantly surprised to find a cookbook not much bigger than a DVD case, perfect as I’m running out of storage space in this house.
-I also like the fact that it is spiral bound with a covered spine so it’s got a bit more chance of lasting more than just a couple of months AND you don’t have to fight with the pages to keep them open (never good when working with eggs as it can get very sticky!!).
+When the book arrived, I was pleasantly surprised to find a cookbook not much bigger than a DVD case, perfect as I’m running out of storage space in this house.
+I also like the fact that it is spiral bound with a covered spine, so it’s got a bit more chance of lasting more than just a couple of months, AND you don’t have to fight with the pages to keep them open (never good when working with eggs as it can get very sticky!!).
 The book is divided into user-friendly sections; Introduction, Toasts & Snacks, Vegetarian, Fish, Meat, Bakes and Desserts (always save the best until last!!
-Each recipe gives a breakdown of the preparation time, standing and cooking time.
-The number of calories and fat per portion as well as a QR Code which you can scan into your Smartphone to add to your shopping list.
+Each recipe breaks down the preparation time, standing and cooking time.
+The number of calories and fat per portion as well as a QR Code, which you can scan into your Smartphone to add to your shopping list.

-Now I would love to say that I have converted Little Bean and that she is eating happily from the Vegetarian, Fish and Meat sections but who would l be kidding.
-I’m taking things slowly and we have been doing a little more of the recipes from the Bake section and she even tried some French Toast the other day, we still had to put tomato ketchup on it but I can let that slide if she is eating more eggs.
+Now I would love to say that I have converted Little Bean and that she is eating happily from the Vegetarian, Fish and Meat sections, but who would l be kidding?
+I’m taking things slowly, and we have been doing a little more of the recipes from the Bake section.
+She even tried some French Toast the other day, we still had to put tomato ketchup on it, but I can let that slide if she is eating more eggs.

 Bread and Cheese Bake Recipe

-Another recipe which I have found that Hubby and I liked for a snack on a Saturday lunch time is the Bread and Cheese Bake.
-It looks rather like Bread and Butter Pudding but it’s more savoury and a little bit delish!!
+Another recipe which I have found that Hubby and I like for a snack on a Saturday lunchtime is the Bread and Cheese Bake.
+It looks rather like Bread and Butter Pudding, but it’s more savoury and a little bit delish!!

 - Wholemeal bread with pumpkin seeds or multigrain 4 slices